01 Aug Back & Spine Pain after Massage

 First off, we should state that some pain during a massage is quite normal.
 If you have particularly tight muscles or “knots” in your back or neck, it’s probably going to hurt a little as your masseuse works those out.
 However, this pain should only be temporary and resolve in a day or so following your massage.
 If you experience back pain that gets worse after a massage, there may be something else going on.
 When this happens, make an appointment with a medical doctor to diagnose your pain and recommend options for treatment.

-Inspired Spine’s minimally invasive procedures (Inspired OLLIF and Inspired MIS-DTIF) are revolutionizing the way patients and doctors approach spine surgery.
+Inspired Spine’s minimally invasive keyhole procedures (Inspired OLLIF and Inspired MIS-DTIF) are revolutionizing the way patients and doctors approach spine surgery.
 Our procedures are backed by studies and offer decreased pain, shortened operating times, and faster recovery periods than other surgical procedures currently being performed.
 If you are experiencing back pain, consider an Inspired Spine procedure for pain relief.
 You can learn more about our procedures, and find out if you are a good candidate by contacting us today.